Stunningly impressive – and yet an insider tip

 The “Kuhonbutsu” can look back on a long history of almost 350 years.
 It was established in the year 1678, the 6th throne-year of the Enpō-Tennō, back then, when the actual power over the country was with the Tokugawa Shōgunes for three quarters of a century already and when Tōkyō was the capital for just as long.
 But there are also witnesses of days passed even longer – the trees on the temple’s grounds belong to the oldest in the city.
 One is even more than 700 years old.

 Besides the Founder’s Hall (開山堂 / かいさんどう) of the temple, the grand Main Gate (仁王門 / におうもん) and the almost baroque Bell Tower (鐘楼 / しょうろう), it is the three Buddha Halls (佛堂) opposite of the Main Hall (本堂 / ほんどう) that guard the main attactions for visitors.
-That means, only if you know about the “secrets” contained in these halls (which cannot be entered – but if you step to the windows close enough, the sanctuary will open its secret for you).
+That means, only if you know about the “secrets” contained in these halls (should they not be open upon your visit to the Kuhonbutsu – just step up to the windows close enough, and the sanctuary will open its secret for you).
 Each of these halls protects three of the nine Buddha statues that are the reason for the Jōshin-ji’s additional name (“Kuhonbutsu”).
 Each of these larger-than-live statues shows a different hand position, called “Mudra”, that is of symbolic meaning in the esoteric Buddhism.
 Don’t be sad, if one or the other of those nine Buddhas is missing during your visit.
 Starting in 2014 they will all undergo restoration until 2034.

 But don’t forget the Main Hall itself.
 The inside is a real gem (even though obviously not open every day) – have a look at the pictures below: